recorefx/RecoreFX/docs/docfx/overwrite/Recore/Optional.md

 But, a more idiomatic way to handle the above case is to use `OnValue()`.
 This will map `Optional<T>` to `Optional<U>`.
-If the original `Optional` is empty, the new one will also be empty.
+If the original @Recore.Optional`1 is empty, the new one will also be empty.

 ```cs
 Optional<int> messageLength = opt.OnValue(x => x.Length);